Shooting victim is remembered as an amazing artist and mother

 The first 911 call about the shooting came at about 11:15 a.m., and officers were in the mall within two minutes, police said.

-“Think about this, on a Saturday afternoon at the mall, how many people may be in there,” McMahon said.
+“Think about this, on a Saturday afternoon at the mall, how many people may be in there,” McMahon said Saturday.
 “Something like this happens and people run in many directions, and they also do what we train them to do – to shelter in place.”

 Five people were transported to Howard County General Hospital, a hospital spokeswoman said in a statement.
 All were treated and later released.

-One of the victims suffered a gunshot wound to the foot.
-Police revealed Saturday night that this woman wasn’t in Zumiez; rather she was in the first floor when she was struck.
+The other injured victim suffered a gunshot wound to the foot.
+Police said the woman wasn’t in Zumiez; rather she was on the first floor when she was struck.

 Worker at mall: ‘It was just crazy’

 The gunfire sent shoppers and workers running for cover, witnesses told CNN.